KPDwyer/KPDwyer/README.md

 ![](https://raw.githubusercontent.com/KPDwyer/KPDwyer/master/Images/itch.png)

-My name is Kyle, and I'm a Principal Technical Artist at a mobile game studio in Toronto.
+My name is Kyle, and I'm a Seniuor Developer at a game studio in Toronto.
 I spend most of my workday

-- 🛠 developing tools for the Narrative, Animation and Art teams,
+- 🛠 developing tools for the Animation and Art teams,
 - 👨‍🔧 managing the asset pipeline,
-- 👨‍💻 managing the members of the Technical Art & Technical Design teams,
+- 👨‍💻 writing code,
-- 📏 and profiling our game.
+- 📏 and profiling & optimizing our game.

 When I manage to avail myself of some free time, I try to dive into topics that don't come up as often during my day job.
 You can take a look at some of my favourite projects below.